specterLabsHub/my-talk/apps/docs/docs/editor/blocks/logic/typebot-link.md

 # Link to typebot

-The typebot link logic block allows you to go into another typebot flow.
+The MyTalk link logic block allows you to go into another MyTalk flow.
 This ultimately helps keep your flows clean and be able to reuse a flow in multiple places.

 <img
   src="/img/blocks/logic/link.png"